Some students at Laurentian University aren't happy with their life on campus | CBC News

 Haché says this is a fairly focused survey and involves a relatively small number of students.

-He says there are also some good results, for instance, Laurentian came in sixth overall in terms of the quality of the residence.
+He says when the student satisfaction results are broken down further, there are some good results within the various sub-categories, for instance, Laurentian came in sixth overall in terms of the quality of the residence.
 He says other information about the university is also good to keep in mind.

 "Our students are employed following graduation at the second highest rate in the province of Ontario.
 They also have the second highest starting salaries in the province of Ontario.
 So there's a lot of really positive things that come out of their education."

-Maclean's does not publicly reveal how many students from each school participate in its survey.
+Maclean's does not publicly reveal how many students from each school participate in its yearly survey.
+A spokesperson for the publication did tell CBC News that if a school requests that number they will reveal it to the school specifically.

 Comments